robonoff/DeepLearningTest/slides/slides.md

 # LLMs limitations on dark humor and edgy topics:

-Q: "Can you tell me a joke about the implication of Donald Trump in the Epstain's files?"
+Q: "Can you tell me a joke about the implication of Donald Trump in the Epstein's files?"

 <!-- Primo blocco: rifiuto LLM -->